uva-cs/pdr/labs/lab02/index.md

 Since we have been dynamically allocating ListNodes, we must also be responsible for deleting them to ensure we do not leak memory.
 There are multiple ways to iterate through the list and `delete` each ListNode -- experiment and see what makes the most sense to you.\
 **Important:** once you delete a ListNode, you can no longer reliably access any of its data, such as its `next` or `previous` pointers!
-To make sure you don't do this accidentally, we recommend setting each ListNode to NULL as soon as you delete it.
+To make sure you don't do this accidentally, we recommend setting each ListNode to nullptr as soon as you delete it.

 The destructor should delete _all_ dynamically-allocated memory, as we no longer need this List instance.
 Thus, it makes sense that we should delete all the elements we inserted (hint: do we already have a method for that?).